-Major League Baseball (MLB) is the top level of a the professional baseball system in North America.
+Major League Baseball (MLB) is the top level of the professional baseball system in North America.
 Each team draws on talent from their minor league affiliates along with international leagues to carry on America’s pastime.
 The league’s 30 teams are split into three divisions each within the American League and National League.

 The National League dates back to 1876, while the American League was created in 1901.
 The two leagues oversaw their teams separately with the winners of both leagues competing in the World Series since 1903.
 The creation of MLB as baseball’s umbrella organization ushered in the creation and expansion of interleague series in 2002.

 The evolution of rules in professional baseball favored hitters over time.
 The height of the pitcher’s mound was lowered for the 1969 season due to a dominating season by pitchers like Bob Gibson of the St. Louis Cardinals.
 The American League created the designated hitter rule in 1973 so that a full-time hitter would replace the pitcher’s spot in the lineup.
 Changes to the strike zone in 1969, 1988, and 1996 combined with umpire interpretations of the zone also aided hitters.

 The lengthy history of professional baseball means that notable players tend to cluster on great teams.
 The New York Yankees won four straight World Series from 1936 to 1939 with Lou Gehrig and Joe DiMaggio powering their offense.
 The NL-winning St. Louis Cardinals in 1967 and 1968 featured exceptional players like Gibson, Lou Brock, and Curt Flood.
 The 1989 World Series champion Oakland Athletics powered their way to the title thanks to Jose Canseco and Mark McGwire.